Enumerating Polytropes: Introduction

 This work enumerates the tropical types of full-dimensional polytropes in $\mathbb{TP}^{n-1}$.
 Since polytropes are special tropical simplices \cite[Theorem 7]{JoswigK10} this number is at most the number of regular polyhedral subdivisions of $\Delta_{n-1} \times \Delta_{n-1}$ by \cite[Theorem 1]{mikebernd}.
 However, this is a very loose bound, the actual number of types of polytropes is much smaller.
 Joswig and Kulas \cite{JoswigK10} pioneered the explicit computation of types of polytropes in $\mathbb{TP}^2$ and $\mathbb{TP}^3$ using the software \textsf{polymake}.
-They started from the smallest polytrope, proven to be the small tropical simplex \cite{JoswigK10}, and recursively added more vertices in various tropical halfspaces.
+They started from the smallest polytrope, which is a particular ordinary simplex \cite{JoswigK10}, and recursively added more vertices in various tropical halfspaces.
 Their table of results and beautiful figures have been the source of inspiration for this work.
 Unfortunately, the published table in \cite{JoswigK10} has errors.
-For example, there are six, not five, distinct combinatorial types of full-dimensional polytropes in $\mathbb{TP}^3$ with maximal number of vertices, as discovered by Jim{\'e}nez and de la Puente \cite{jimenez2012six}.
+For example, there are six, not five, distinct tropical types of full-dimensional polytropes in $\mathbb{TP}^3$ with maximal number of vertices, as discovered by Jim{\'e}nez and de la Puente \cite{jimenez2012six}.
 We recomputed Joswig and Kulas' result in Table \ref{tab:jk.table}.

 In contrast to previous works \cite{JoswigK10, jimenez2012six}, we have a Gr\"{o}bner approach polytropes.
 In Section \ref{sec:background}, we show that their tropical types are in bijection with a subset of cones in the Gr\"{o}bner fan $\mathcal{GF}_n$ of a certain toric ideal.
 While this is folklore to experts, the obstacle has been in characterizing these cones.
 Without such characterizations, brute force enumeration requires one to compute all of $\mathcal{GF}_n$.
-Unfortunately, even with symmetry taken into account, $\mathcal{GF}_5$ cannot be handled by leading software such as \textsf{gfan} on a conventional desktop.
+Unfortunately, even with symmetry taken into account, $\mathcal{GF}_5$ cannot be handled by leading software such as \textsf{gfan} \cite{gfan} on a conventional desktop.